 The balance of courses making up the required 44 credits/11 classes are electives.
 Students may shape their course of study in light of available offerings and their own interests, in consultation with their advisor and the director.
-NB: To ensure a properly interdisciplinary focus, students should select electives in at least three departments or programs.

 THE MINOR